centic9/poi-regression-test/README.md

 Compile the jars for Apache POI to use them as part of the test-run.

-For Apache POI up to 4.1.2:
+For Apache POI before 5.0.0:

     cd /opt/poi
     ant jar integration-test-jar

-For Apache POi since 5.0.0:
+For Apache POI 5.0.0 and newer:

     cd /opt/poi
     ant jar compile-integration

+For Apache POI 5.1.0 and newer:

+    cd /opt/poi
+    ./gradlew jar :poi-integration:testJar

 ### Set up test